clarkgrubb/data-tools/doc/TOUR.md

     awk 'rand() < 0.01' foo.txt

-This is faster than shuffling the file, but does not produce an accurate sample size, even if you know the number of lines in the file.
+This is faster than shuffling the file, but does not produce a precise sample size, even if you know the number of lines in the file.

 An efficient and unbiased way to select an exact number of lines from a file is to use reservoir sampling.
-The tool `reservoir-sample` implements it:
+The *data tool* `reservoir-sample` implements it:

     $ reservoir-sample --size 3 < /etc/passwd